- PHONE: 215.997.9100

 - TOLL FREE: 1.866.507.4857

-The Partnership TMA (Transportation Management Association) is a non-profit 501c3 organization that works with local businesses, municipalities, school districts and other non-profit organizations to help reduce traffic congestion, increase mobility and access to work and educate children and adults on the issues of land use, transportation, the environment and healthy lifestyles.
+The Partnership Transportation Management Association of Montgomery County (PTMA) is a 501c3 nonprofit organization that collaborates with public and private sector partners to ease traffic congestion, enhance transportation options, educate and engage the community on the issues of land use, the environment and healthy lifestyles.

 The PTMA receives funding from a variety of sources including PennDOT, the Delaware Valley Regional Planning Commission, membership dues, in-kind contributions and payment for services rendered.